Measuring your return on investment matters

 If you don’t know what target CPA to set, start with the CPA from other online campaigns promoting your app.
 Then adjust your target CPA as you get more data about the value of your users.

 Let Google Ads collect enough conversion data without running out of budget.
-When optimising for “In-app actions,” set a budget that’s at least 10 times your target CPA.
+When optimizing for “In-app actions,” set a budget that’s at least 10 times your target CPA.
 So if your target CPA is £20, set a budget that’s at least £200.

 Evaluate performance based on your goal